epam/edp-install/docs/operator-guide/argocd-integration.md

       - team-foo
   ```

-4. Optional: If the Argo CD controller has not been enabled to manage the Application resources in the specific namespaces
+4. Optional: if the Argo CD controller has not been enabled to manage the Application resources in the specific namespaces
    (`team-foo`, in our case) in the [Install Argo CD](../install-argocd/#install-with-helm), modify the `argocd-cmd-params-cm`
-   configmap in the Argo CD namespace and add the `application.namespaces` parameter to the subsection data:
+   ConfigMap in the Argo CD namespace and add the `application.namespaces` parameter to the subsection data:

   ```yaml title="argocd-cmd-params-cm"
   ...